SurajKamal24/mcia-materials/Designing application with anypoint connectors/README.md

  -  Watermark
  -  Idempotent message validator

+### Module 10 - Designing an efficient and automated software development lifecycle
+ - Runtime manager properties tab can override values set in properties files.
+The properties tab is available for both mulesoft-hosted and customer-hosted runtime plane targets
+ - System level properties can be set in the wrapper.config file or from the command line when starting the mule runtime
+ - External configuration files make mule application easier to migrate and update.
+Can externalize property file outside the mule runtime for customer hosted mule runtime.
+External configuration systems can also be used but require more work to set up and manage - Hashicorp vault, Azure vault and spring cloud config
+ - Properties hierarchy - Deployment > System > Environment > Application > Global
+ - Mule maven plugin - Automate building, packaging and deployment of mule applications from source projects.
+Munit maven plugin - Automate test execution and ties in with the mule maven plugin. compile > test > package > install > deploy
+ - Automation on Anypoint Platform - Anypoint CLI and Anypoint Platform APIs

 ### Module 12 - Designing for reliability goals
  - Reliability aspires to have zero message/data loss after a mule application stops or crashes.
 A reliability pattern can be implemented to achieve reliability goals using until successful scope, reconnection strategies, redelivery policy, MULE:REDELIVERY_EXHAUSTED error type, transactions, error handling and first successful router
  - Unitl successful scope repeatedly triggers the code within the scope until succeeds or until a maximum number of retries are exceeded.
 May fail for temporary reasons and may succeed upon retry.
 Re-executing permanent failures unneccessarily pollutes logs and delay returing failures